 Today, the Seabrook Island Club is a gated community that has beach access and rental homes.
 Within it is a golf course, tennis facilities, a fitness and aquatic center, and a 22-acre equestrian complex.
 Because of the setup of the island, the beaches are open only to members and visitors.
 The unspoilt sand is unlike any other South Carolina beach.

 The Seabrook Island Club has its own restaurants, including the more formal Palmetto Room and the casual Bohicket’s Lounge.
 Elsewhere nearby, the Bohicket Marina has a handful of dining options, like Red’s Ice House, as well as boat slips and charters.
-Johns Island, just across an inlet, has restaurants as well like The Fat Hen.
+Johns Island, just across an inlet, has restaurants as well.

 In addition to the beaches, visitors to Seabrook Island can see the area by bike.
 There’s also many species of animals worth scoping out like sea turtles, marsh rabbits, alligators, and white tail deer.

 When it comes to Charleston beaches, Edisto Island is often left off the list, but this quirky beach town shouldn’t be forgotten.
 Less developed than some of the other barrier islands, the name “Edisto” comes from a Native American tribe that once called the area home.

 Much like Grayton Beach in Florida, Edisto Beach still has a laid-back, local atmosphere.
 The beaches tend to be quieter, especially in the low season.
 Accommodation options are fewer, with one resort and a handful of rentals, but if you want to have a relaxing beach vacation, this might be the one.
 Dining options are also limited, but the Old Post Office Restaurant and SeaCow Eatery are two favorites.